17 Best Sales Tips for 2023 (From Top Sales Consultants)

 When was the last time you felt you were behind a trend?
 Whether it’s because you missed out on the Tiger King craze or because your sales team isn’t prepared for the modern buyer journey, it’s not a good feeling.

 We talked to leading sales consultants who are on the bleeding edge of today’s top sales trends.
-They spend their days digging deep into what works and what doesn’t, and shared their favorite tips with us.
+They spend their days digging deep into what works and what doesn’t—how to follow up well, give a great sales pitch, and shorten the sales cycle.

-Let’s see the top 18 sales tips from 8 of today’s top sales consultants.
+Let’s see 17 of the best sales tips from 8 of today’s top sales consultants.

 Scott Leese works alongside his clients to create repeatable sales playbooks.
 He follows a simple pattern, creating the foundation that future sales messaging can follow, as well as the right workflows.